labtelsensors/opmComm/README.md

 Feel free to push your contributions to our repository!

-These are complicated questions, indeed.
-The main goal is not to obtain an ultimate conclusion, but to play around with data and have a look at its behaviour.

 ## Licensing, Authors, Acknowledgements

 Feel free to use the code here as you would like!